Establishment of Parliament

-Chapter eight of the Constitution of Kenya (the Constitution) establishes the Legislature.
-Article 93 of the Constitution states that “There is established a Parliament of Kenya,” (Parliament) “which shall consist of the National Assembly and the Senate.”
+Chapter Eight of the Constitution of Kenya establishes the Legislature.
+Article 93 of the Constitution states that “There is established a Parliament of Kenya", "which shall consist of the National Assembly and the Senate.”
 The two Houses of Parliament shall perform their respective functions in accordance with the Constitution as stated in Article 93 (2) of the Constitution.

 Role of Parliament

-Article 94 of the Constitution states the following as the roles of Parliament:
+Article 94 of the Constitution states the following as the role of Parliament:

 - The legislative authority of the Republic is derived from the people and, at the national level, is vested in and exercised by Parliament.